 Wednesday, April 28, 2010

-Product Review: Clinique Even Better Clinical Dark Spot Corrector
+Clinique Even Better Clinical Dark Spot Corrector (Review)

 Product Blurb: Dermatologist-developed to be safe, comfortable.
 Yet in clinical trials our serum was comparable to a leading prescription ingredient in creating a more even skin tone.
 A verified 53% improvement in skin tone.
 For all ethnicities: See results starting in as little as 4 weeks.
 At 12 weeks, see a visible reduction in dark spots, age spots, and traces of acne past.